 When it comes to pregnancy, there’s one common question asked by new moms, veteran moms, and moms-to-be: “How do I get my body back after having a baby?”
 While there’s no single formula that works for all women, I can definitely provide some real insights from my own personal and professional experiences.

-Standing 5’7″ postpartum I weighed 175 pounds.
+Standing 5 feet 7 inches tall, I weighed 175 pounds postpartum.
 I should mention that during pregnancy I had gained a whopping 65 pounds, 40 of which I lost within 2 months of my son’s birth, thanks to breastfeeding.
 Although I exercised regularly, the additional 25 pounds lingered for over a year and I had some serious butt and thigh cellulite to go with it.

 Fed up with my appearance and reduced energy levels, I did what I had to do.